johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 ### Best practices for using device control with users and user groups

-- To create a rule for an individual user on Windows, create an entry with a  `Sid` condition foreach user in a [rule](#rules)
+- To create a rule for an individual user on Windows, create an entry with a  `Sid` condition for each user in a [rule](#rules)

 - To create a rule for a user group on Windows and Intune, **either** create an entry with a `Sid` condition for each user group in a [rule] and target the policy to a machine group in Intune **or** create a rule without conditions and target the policy with Intune to the user group.